-Susan Broderick joined Georgetown University’s Center for Juvenile Justice Reform (CJJR) in October of 2008 as a Research Professor and Project Director.
-As Project Director for CJJR’s MacArthur Foundation’s Models for Change Initiative, Susan’s work focuses on supporting the active participation of prosecutors in the Models for Change juvenile justice reform efforts.
+Susan Broderick is the Project Director at Georgetown University’s newly created National Juvenile Justice Prosecution Center (NJJPC) and provides training and technical assistance to prosecutors and other professionals in the juvenile justice system.
+Susan has spent the past six years at Georgetown University’s Center for Juvenile Justice Reform (CJJR) where her work focused on supporting the active participation of prosecutors in the MacArthur Foundation’s Models for Change Initiative.
 Susan has worked as an Assistant District Attorney in the Manhattan District Attorney’s Office from 1989 until 2003.
 During that time, she was assigned to domestic violence, homicide and sex crimes cases.
 In 2000, she was appointed Deputy Bureau Chief of the Family Violence and Child Abuse Bureau and later joined the staff at the National District Attorney’s Association’s National Center for the Prosecution of Child Abuse.
 In 2006, she was appointed Director of the Juvenile Justice Program and was named Interim Director of APRI, NDAA’s Research and Development Division.
 As a person in long-term recovery, Susan is committed to improving justice system responses to addiction and recovery.
-She also serves as an Advisory Board member for both “Reclaiming Futures” and “Young People in Recovery” and supports the work of “Faces and Voices of Recovery” and the Caron Foundation.
+She is on the Board of Directors for ”Phoenix Multisport”, serves as an Advisory Board member for both “Reclaiming Futures” and “Young People in Recovery” and supports the work of “Faces and Voices of Recovery” and the Caron Foundation.
 She has written and lectured on the subject of recovery across the country and internationally.

 Arthur C. Evans Jr., Ph.D.